Education in Papua New Guinea: Provision

 Papua New Guinea's history of missionary education has led to a large part of education being provided by religious schools.
 The Department of Education has estimated that 29% of the country's lower secondary education is operated by churches.
 3% is operated by private international schools, while the remainder is funded by the government.

-Educational Stages
+Educational stages

 Papua New Guinea has an A-to-D grading system, with D being a failing grade.

+During the first three years of formal education, community languages are taught as a subject and used for instruction.
+In grades seven and eight, instruction is conducted solely in English, although community languages may still be used informally.
+By the early 2000s, more than 400 languages were being used in Papua New Guinea’s educational system.

 Universities

 There are six universities in Papua New Guinea.
 These are accredited under the PNG Office of Higher Education and have establishing Acts of Parliament.
 The six universities and the main campus of each are, in alphabetical order: